Skip to main content

 Edit Custom Goals

-From the Home page, click the Goals tab at the top to open account-level goal management.
-Scroll down the Goals page to view the Goals table.
+From the Data Analysis page, click the Goals tab at the top to open account-level goal management.
+In the Goals table, click the ... to the far right of your chosen Goal, and click Edit.

 Clone Custom Goals

-From the Home page, click the Goals tab at the top.
-Scroll down the Goals page to the Goals table, then click the ellipsis to the right of the Goal you wish to clone.
+From the Data Analysis page, click the Goals tab at the top to open account-level goal management.
+In the Goals table, click the ... to the far right of your chosen Goal, and click Clone.

-In the Goals editor, click the Client dropdown, then click to select the Client for this Goal.
-When all required fields are entered, click Create at the bottom to create this goal.
+In the Goals editor, click the Filter by Client dropdown, then click to select the Client for this Goal.
+When all required fields are entered, click Clone at the bottom to create this goal.

 Understanding the Goals page